 History and Bugibba don’t go hand in hand and it is not renowned for rich history.
 So it would seem, but this is not a just statement.
 Before we delve deep, it is good for you to understand how the dynamics of this little beach town developed.
 It was always a very popular destination for tourists but the demographics have changed a lot in recent years.
 Some refer to it as a town, others as a touristic hub or even a district of the much loved Saint Paul’s Bay (the small town adjacent to it).

 The first essential thing you need to know is how to actually pronounce the name.
 The ‘g’ in Bugibba is pronounced like the ‘g’ in gender or general.

-History books tell us that Bugibba has been inhabited since the 4th millennia B.C and testament to this is a unique temple which has incredibly survived to this very day.
+History books tell us that Bugibba has been inhabited since the 4th millennia B.C and a testament to this is a unique temple which has incredibly survived to this very day.
 The relic is today part of one particular hotel and is definitely worth a visit.
-In the area you will also find a military battery built by the Order of St John while in Malta.
+In the area, you will also find a military battery built by the Order of St John while in Malta.
 The structure was erected in 1715.

 Where is Bugibba?

 Bugibba sits on almost the top most northern tip of the main island.
 It touches two other towns, Saint Paul’s Bay and Qawra, both are worth a visit and are within walking distance.
 Technically speaking, Bugibba constitutes the area between the salt pans of Qawra to the area known as ‘Gillieru’ harbour.
 It is also very close to Cirkewwa, which is the place from which you can catch the ferry to visit the second island in the archipelago, Gozo.

 Things to do in Bugibba

 Bugibba is popular mostly because it’s a sea-side hub full of pubs and restaurants to keep you well-entertained during your holiday in Malta.
 Taking a relaxing day at the beach would be obvious, but we will list every possible option for you to make your life easier and slightly more entertaining.